icaros-usc/pyribs/README.md

 [pycma](https://pypi.org/project/cma/) will be familiar with the ask-tell interface (which pyribs adopted).
 First, the user must `ask` the scheduler for new candidate solutions.
-After evaluating the solution, they `tell` the scheduler the objective value and behavior characteristics (BCs) of each candidate solution.
+After evaluating the solution, they `tell` the scheduler the objective value and measures of each candidate solution.
 The algorithm then populates the archive and makes decisions on where to sample solutions next.
-Our toy example uses the first two parameters of the search space as BCs.
+Our toy example uses the first two parameters of the search space as measures.

 ```python
 import numpy as np